 Hull York University uses the MMI (Multiple Mini Interviews) format for its Medicine interviews.
 There are usually 6 MMI stations, with each one lasting 5, 10 or 20 minutes.

-As exceptions, for 2021 and 2022 entry, interviews were adapted and held online.
+Previously, interviews were adapted and held online.

 At Hull York Medical School, the following topics are typically covered in Medicine interview questions:

 Sample interview questions might include:

 Know the weighting of different parts of your MMI